aszdrick/INE5443/t1/README.txt

 Instructions to execute:

-The list of dependencies can be found at: dependencias.txt
+The list of dependencies can be found at: dependencias.txt Some example commands can be found at: exemplos.txt

 1. kNN classifier
 	Basic, with automatic testing/training division: